Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 How to Care for Mounted Air Plants

 Follow these air plant care guidelines, and you should see your Tillandsia thriving in no time!
+View our current selection of Tillandsia on our web shop.
 Have any questions or your own best practices for air plant care?
 Share with us in the comments!